ALLABOUTEM/system_design_basics/README.md

     * 99.9%
     * 99.99%
   * Availability in parallel vs sequence
  * Domain name system
    * What is DNS?
    * How does DNS work ?
    * How does DNS route traffic?
    * Parts of a URL(Domain)?
    * Different types of internet domains?
      * Com vs org vs edu etc
   * CDN
     * What is a CDN?
     * Types of CDN ?
     * Example of a CDN?
     * How does a CDN work?
     * Why are CDN needed?
     * Who uses CDN?
     * What are the benefits of using CDN?
     * What are the disadvantages of using CDN?
   * Load balancers
-What are load balancers?
-Why do we need load balancers?
-Where are load balancers typically placed?
-How can we achieve load balancing?
-What are different categories of load balancers?
-L4
-L7
-GSLB
-Load balancing algorithms
-RR
-WRR
-Least connections
-Least response time
-IPHash
-What additional tasks can load balancers do?
-SSL termination
-DDOS
-How to avoid SPOF ?
-Proxy
-What is a proxy?
-What is a forward proxy?
-What is a reverse proxy?
-Advantages and disadvantages for proxy?
-API Gateway /Application layer
-What is an API gateway?
-Why use API gateway?
-Core functionalities ?
-While designing APIS
-Naming
-URI definition
-Single responsibility principle
-# of params
-Type of request GET/POST/PUT/PATCH/DELETE Authentication
-Return status - 200, 201, 400,401, 403,404, 429, 500, 503
-Additional items to discuss
+    * What are load balancers?
+    * Why do we need load balancers?
+    * Where are load balancers typically placed?
+    * How can we achieve load balancing?
+    * What are different categories of load balancers?
+      * L4
+      * L7
+      * GSLB
+    * Load balancing algorithms
+      * RR
+      * WRR
+      * Least connections
+      * Least response time
+      * IPHash
+    * What additional tasks can load balancers do?
+      * SSL termination
+      * DDOS
+    * How to avoid SPOF ?
+  * Proxy
+    * What is a proxy?
+    * What is a forward proxy?
+    * What is a reverse proxy?
+    * Advantages and disadvantages for proxy?
+  * API Gateway /Application layer
+  * What is an API gateway?
+  * Why use API gateway?
+  * Core functionalities ?
+  * While designing APIS
+    * Naming
+    * URI definition
+    * Single responsibility principle
+    * number of params
+    * Type of request GET/POST/PUT/PATCH/DELETE
+    * Authentication
+    * Return status - 200, 201, 400,401, 403,404, 429, 500, 503
+  * Additional items to discuss
 Rate limiting
 API versioning
 Error handling